jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

     source /usr/local/bin/virtualenvwrapper.sh
     mkdir TileStacheServer
     mkvirtualenv --no-site-packages TileStacheServer/

+You'll now be operating withing a virtualenv, as indicated by the name in parentheses at the start of your terminal prompt, ex `(TileStacheServer) root@precise32:/home/vagrant#`

 See [http://blog.sidmitra.com/manage-multiple-projects-better-with-virtuale](http://blog.sidmitra.com/manage-multiple-projects-better-with-virtuale) for a more in-depth overview in setting up and using virtualenvwrapper